Blog post cover image - USA Pilgrimage Walks

 We’ve shared some of these experiences on The Places Where We Go podcast.
 Listen to hear about our personal experience with the California Mission Walkers group as well as the Saint Junipero Serra Pilgrimage Walk.
 You’ll find our story on episode 77 – USA Pilgrimage Walks.

 You can also see our walks on YouTube.
-Here is a flavor of a mission to mission walk in California:
+Here is a flavor of a Mission to Mission walk in California:

 Resources for Aspiring Pilgrims